Rapptz/discord.py/docs/api.rst

     Called when a message receives an update event.
 If the message is not found in the :attr:`Client.messages` cache, then these events will not be called.
-    This happens if the message is too old or the client is participating in high traffic servers.
+    This happens if the message is too old or the client is participating in high traffic guilds.
 To fix this, increase the ``max_messages`` option of :class:`Client`.

     The following non-exhaustive cases trigger this event:

     - A message has been pinned or unpinned.
     - The message content has been changed.
     - The message has received an embed.
-        - For performance reasons, the embed server does not do this in a "consistent" manner.
+        - For performance reasons, the embed guild does not do this in a "consistent" manner.
     - A call message has received an update to its participants or ending time.

     :param before: A :class:`Message` of the previous version of the message.